osfanbuff63/muffinhunt-datapack/README.md

 # muffinhunt-datapack
-This is the documentation site for the MuffinHunt datapack.
+This is the documentation site files for the MuffinHunt datapack.